Perfect Pumpkin Pie

 And of course we’re going to add it to our pumpkin pie!

 My pumpkin pie filling begins with canned pumpkin.
 Or you can use canned butternut squash.
-They will taste nearly the same – and that’s because the Libby’s pumpkin we all grew up with is actually, horticulturally speaking, a variety of squash.
+They will taste nearly the same.
+That’s because the Libby’s pumpkin we all grew up with is actually, horticulturally speaking, a variety of squash.

 Or, you can also roast your own pumpkin or squash and blend it into homemade puree – just be mindful of the moisture levels.
 We want that thick, canned consistency.